RAJPATEL-DROID/Puppeteer-Task/README.md

 # Puppeteer Script - Swap Defillama

 This repository contains a Puppeteer script for automating tasks on the Swap Defillama website.
+The task was done for Orange Labs as a part of intern hiring process.

 ## Prerequisites